Ricky2054/Auto_Evaluazer/README.md

 ## Instructions for using the model:

 Step 1:
-Create virtual environment,activate it and install requirements
+Create virtual environment,activate it and install requirements, by executing the following commands in the terminal:

 python -m venv myenv